Gayathri-A-R/Cafe-Avalon/README.md

 # Cafe-Avalon
 A Bootstrap Test Project

-This Site built for learning and practise puroses;
+This Site is built for learning and practise puroses;
-It has no commercial intension;
+It doen't has commercial intensions;

 Credits:
 Frame work : Bootstrap 3.3.6